Federalist Party: Background

+History

+Origins (1789–1792)

 Upon taking office in 1789, President Washington nominated his wartime chief of staff Alexander Hamilton to the new office of Secretary of the Treasury.
-Hamilton wanted a strong national government with financial credibility.
-Hamilton proposed the ambitious Hamiltonian economic program that involved assumption of the state debts incurred during the American Revolution, creating a national debt and the means to pay it off and setting up a national bank, along with creating tariffs, with Madison playing major roles in the program.
-Parties were considered to be divisive and harmful to republicanism.
-No similar parties existed anywhere in the world.
+Hamilton wanted a strong national government with financial credibility, and he proposed the ambitious Hamiltonian economic program that involved the assumption of the state debts incurred during the American Revolution.
+This created a national debt and the means to pay it off, and it set up a national bank along with tariffs, with James Madison playing major roles in the program.
+Parties were considered to be divisive and harmful to republicanism, and no similar parties existed anywhere in the world.

-By 1789, Hamilton started building a nationwide coalition.
-Realizing the need for vocal political support in the states, he formed connections with like-minded nationalists and used his network of treasury agents to link together friends of the government, especially merchants and bankers, in the new nation's dozen major cities.
+By 1789, Hamilton started building a nationwide coalition (a "Pro-Administration" faction), realizing the need for vocal political support in the states.
+He formed connections with like-minded nationalists and used his network of treasury agents to link together friends of the government, especially merchants and bankers, in the new nation's dozen major cities.
 His attempts to manage politics in the national capital to get his plans through Congress brought strong responses across the country.
 In the process, what began as a capital faction soon assumed status as a national faction and then as the new Federalist Party.
 The Federalist Party supported Hamilton's vision of a strong centralized government and agreed with his proposals for a national bank and heavy government subsidies.
 In foreign affairs, they supported neutrality in the war between France and Great Britain.

-The majority of the Founding Fathers were originally Federalists.
-Alexander Hamilton, James Madison and many others can all be considered Federalists.
-These Federalists felt that the Articles of Confederation had been too weak to sustain a working government and had decided that a new form of government was needed.
-Hamilton was made Secretary of the Treasury and when he came up with the idea of funding the debt he created a split in the original Federalist group.
-Madison greatly disagreed with Hamilton not just on this issue, but on many others as well and he and John J. Beckley created the Anti-Federalist faction.
-These men would form the Democratic-Republican Party under Thomas Jefferson.
+Hamilton proposed to fund the national and state debts, and Madison and John J. Beckley began organizing a party to oppose it.
+This "Anti-Administration" faction became what is now called the Democratic-Republican Party, led by Madison and Thomas Jefferson.
+This party attracted many Anti-Federalists who were wary of a centralized government.